MikeBeller/blog/content/posts/japan-post/index.md

 ## Next Stop, Hakone and the Foot Hills of Mt Fuji

-The next phase of our trip was much more rural!
+In the next phase of our trip, we spent time in a more rural area, in the foothills of Mt.
+Fuji.

 ### Thursday October 31